 The next stock market crash can easily kick-start a recession.
-That's because stocks are shares of ownership in a corporation.
+The underlying reason is that stocks are shares of ownership in a corporation.
 As a result, the stock market reflects investors' confidence in the future earnings of all the companies in it.
 Corporate earnings are dependent on the health of the U.S. economy.
-That maakes the stock market a leading economic indicator for the U.S. economy itself.
+That makes the stock market a leading economic indicator for the U.S. economy itself.

 A crash also means less financing for new businesses.
 The sale of stocks provide companies the funds they need to grow.
 It's one of the ways that stocks affect the U.S. economy.

 Last, but certainly not least, a declining U.S stock market slows global economic growth.
 First, it will cause the other stock indexes to decline.
 The power of the U.S. economy contributes 20% to global production.

-The recession may not follow right a crash right away.
+The recession may not follow a crash right away.
 The Dow closing history provides many examples.
-In the first quarter of 2007 the Dow Jones industrial average fell more than 600 points in a week.
+In the first quarter of 2007, the Dow Jones industrial average fell more than 600 points in a week.
 But it recovered during the year and rose to a high of 14,000 in October.
 Although the crash did not cause a recession itself, it did signal that one was coming.